nacht29/Python-tools-for-Google/docs/bigquery.md

 ```

 #### **Use case:**
-Export Pandas Dataframe data to a local CSV file.
+Export Pandas DataFrame data to a local CSV file.

 #### **Return value:**
 No return value.